PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 work.
 Continue to use only short sequential zero-SWAP conversion gates, record problems before fixes, commit and push coherent units, and do not create a pull request.

+## Mean/Mul/Add pre/post recovery: measured no-change decision

+The raw `_optimize_transpose_mean_mul_add_const_prepost_nhwc_chains` helper was next inspected and measured without changing source.
+A read-only scan of all 381 active managed Tier 0-4 ONNX graphs completed in 8.818 seconds.
+Every graph loaded, no process-tree SWAP occurred, and the scan found zero loose `Transpose[0,3,1,2] -> ReduceMean -> Mul` starts and zero complete `Mul(const) -> Add(const) -> Transpose[0,2,3,1]` families at the ONNX boundary.

+Because layout lowering can create ModelIR-only adapters, six short models covering the most likely reduction/layout families were then instrumented at all five unchanged production invocations: IAT-LLIE, LINEA, FastestDet, PPHumanSeg, OSNet, and SiNet.
+They converted strictly sequentially, all exited 0 in 2.065-8.028 seconds, and every process-tree monitor reported SWAP 0.
+Every helper invocation returned zero rewrites.
+The other eight previously measured representatives were not repeated because the complete active-corpus scan found no ONNX start and the six ModelIR boundaries established no owner.

+The helper retains an unbounded whole-graph loop and rebuilds a complete consumer map after every accepted rewrite.
+It accepts reduction axes and binary constants without typed producer/variable/graph-boundary ownership, can mutate a shared axes tensor in place, permits relaxed or unknown target shapes, changes multiple operator edges and tensor views without immutable full-plan revalidation, and neither updates a shared graph index nor the Session layout state.
+Alias rewiring also scans the whole graph.
+These are latent correctness and interaction hazards, but no current real model owns the path.
+The compatibility feature is therefore neither removed nor replaced by an unproven synthetic-only pass, and no converter source or test behavior changes in this checkpoint.

+The ordered mean/attention cluster immediately after this helper is already delegated to bounded pass modules.
+At resume, inspect the next raw helper in actual production order before selecting a source target; continue to record non-zero ownership and problems before implementation, use minimal sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.